github-user-en/PublicKB/AI/Computer Vision - Machine Vision/03-ModelBuilding/Computer Vision Models/CLIP, Dall-E.md

 	- The manner in which these classes are designed can heavily influence both model performance and model biases.
 For example, we find that when given a set of labels including Fairface[39](https://openai.com/index/clip/#citation-bottom-39) race labels[C](https://openai.com/index/clip/#citation-bottom-C) and a handful of egregious terms such as “criminal”, “animal,” etc., the model tends to classify images of people aged 0–20 in the egregious category at a rate of ~32.3%.
 However, when we add the class “child” to the list of possible classes, this behaviour drops to ~8.7%.
 5. Although it’s noteworthy to achieve these results with task agnostic pre-training, this performance is not competitive when compared to widely available production level models.

+## CLIP - Conclusion
+With CLIP, OpenAI tested whether task agnostic pre-training on internet scale natural language, which has powered the breakthrough of GPT in NLP, can also be leveraged to improve the performance of deep learning for other fields.

+OpenAI is excited by the results we’ve seen so far applying this approach to computer vision.
+Like the GPT family, CLIP learns a wide variety of tasks during pre-training which we demonstrate via zero-shot transfer.
+We are also encouraged by our findings on ImageNet that suggest zero-shot evaluation is a more representative measure of a model’s capability.